halilozercan/BetterVideoPlayer/README.md

 // Shows the controls if they're hidden, hides them if they're shown. player.toggleControls();

 // Enables double tap to seek like in Youtube.
-Input: seek time in MS player.enableDoubleTapSeek(int);
+Input: seek time in milliseconds player.enableDoubleTapSeek(int);

 // Returns true if the default controls are currently shown.